Google denied summary judgment in patent dispute with Vringo

 Google could not be immediately reached for comment.

-In July, Vringo completed its merger with Innovate/Protect Inc - who had sued Google and AOL Inc, among others, for patent infringement.
+In July, Vringo completed its merger with Innovate/Protect Inc - who had sued Google and AOL Inc AOL.N, among others, for patent infringement.

 AOL settled a part of the dispute in August, according to media reports.